Level 2 Certificate of Competence in Climbing Trees and Aerial Rescue

 Unit 203 – Tree Climbing and Aerial Rescue

-To gain this qualification candidates must successfully complete a one-to-one practical assessment with oral questioning by a City & Guilds NPTC approved assessor.
+To achieve this qualification candidates must successfully complete a one‑to‑one practical assessment with oral questioning, carried out by a City & Guilds NPTC approved assessor.

 “It is recommended candidates hold a current Emergency First Aid at Work certificate.
 All tree climbing and access equipment must comply with current legislation and recognised industry good practice.
 When working on a remote site, a suitable means of communication (such as a mobile phone or radio) must be available, along with a vehicle capable of transporting an injured person.
 A site-specific risk assessment must be completed, with appropriate signage, lighting, and guarding in place where required.”